USA Hockey's first Try Hockey For Free Day, presented by SportsEngine, of the 2019-20 season is scheduled for Saturday, November 9.

-USA Hockey's annual Try Hockey For Free Days, presented by SportsEngine, provide children nationwide with the opportunity to experience playing hockey for the first time.
-Now in their ninth season, USA Hockey's THFF Days have welcomed more than 166,000 children to the sport, all for FREE, with certified USA Hockey coaches and a cadre of caring volunteers on the ice to help make it a great experience.
+As the world's largest introduction-to-hockey initiative, annually spanning more than 800 rinks nationwide, Try Hockey For Free Days provide children the opportunity to experience playing hockey for the first time.
+Now in their 10th season, USA Hockey's THFF Days have welcomed more than 192,000 children to the sport, all for FREE, with certified USA Hockey coaches and caring volunteers on the ice.

 Hockey helps develop a positive attitude, self-image and self-esteem.
 There's nothing like ice to teach kids about standing on their own two feet.